 This sample has two parts.
 The first part, UR10 in Omniverse Isaac Sim, controls a simulated UR10 arm in Isaac Sim in Omniverse.
 The second part, Kinova Jaco Hardware, controls the Kinova generation 2 robotic arm hardware.

 UR10 in Omniverse Isaac Sim: Follow the IsaacSim Omniverse documentation to start the simulator and open the stage at

 omni:/Isaac/Samples/Isaac_SDK/Scenario/ur10_basic.usd.
 Start the simulation and Robot Engine Bridge.

-In the Jupyter notebook, follow the cells to start the SDK application using either LQR planner or RMP planner.
+In the Jupyter notebook, follow the cells to start the SDK application.
 Once it is connected to the simulator, you can use the sliders to move individual joints of the UR10 arm in simulation.
 The joint commands to reach the target joint angles are computed by the